wpsharks/comet-cache-kb/questions/2015/34-why-isnt-my-dynamic-content-updating.md

 This means that anything you have on your site that changes regularly (such as a counter widget, or some other portion that dynamically updates on its own) will no longer be dynamic, as whatever was showing on the site when the cache file was generated is what will be shown the next time someone visits the site.

-ZenCache handles most scenarios where clearing the cache is necessary, such as when you publish or edit a post, or when you change your theme or tweak a WordPress setting.
+Comet Cache handles most scenarios where clearing the cache is necessary, such as when you publish or edit a post, or when you change your theme or tweak a WordPress setting.
 However, some plugins and widgets are not compatible with WordPress caching plugins and they will not update properly when your site is being cached.

 ## What can I do to fix this?

 ### Option 1: Exclude the URI(s) that contain dynamic content

-If you're using ZenCache Pro, you can use the **URI Exclusion Patterns** feature (see `ZenCache → Plugin Options → URI Exclusion Patterns`) to exclude the page that contains the dynamic content so that ZenCache does not cache that page.
+If you're using Comet Cache Pro, you can use the **URI Exclusion Patterns** feature (see `Comet Cache → Plugin Options → URI Exclusion Patterns`) to exclude the page that contains the dynamic content so that Comet Cache does not cache that page.
 (If your dynamic content shows up on all pages, then this technique won't work as it will effectively be the same as disabling caching altogether.)

 ### Option 2: Clear the cache dynamically with PHP

 If the plugin or theme you're using does not include support for WordPress caching plugins, you can write some PHP code that will hook into the plugin and clear the cache whenever a particular event occurs.

 You have lots of flexibility here.
-You can do things like detect which specific post cache needs to be cleared and then tell ZenCache to only clear the cache file for that particular post.
-Or you could have ZenCache clear the entire cache whenever an event occurs.
+You can do things like detect which specific post cache needs to be cleared and then tell Comet Cache to only clear the cache file for that particular post.
+Or you could have Comet Cache clear the entire cache whenever an event occurs.

-For a full tutorial, please see [Clearing the Cache Dynamically](http://zencache.com/kb-article/clearing-the-cache-dynamically/).
+For a full tutorial, please see [Clearing the Cache Dynamically](http://cometcache.com/kb-article/clearing-the-cache-dynamically/).

 ### Option 3: Use JavaScript for the dynamic content